jermspeaks/jermspeaks.github.io/_posts/letters/2017-07-03-strangers-1-simon-gonedeck.md

 I pondered about the interaction for a week.
 It's not an everyday feeling for me to ask for help from strangers.
 Even though the woman didn't know someone directly, she knew of someone who could get me closer to my answer.
-This project is my excuse to practice that power of connectedness.
+This project is my exercise to practice that power of connectedness.

 Throughout the series, we'll find out what connectedness means to other people.
 And hopefully, I'll build a new connection by the end of our